5 best restaurant and takeout credit cards of 2025

 Before applying, consider whether the card’s benefits outweigh the substantial $795 annual fee.

-Best for Uber Eats: Platinum Card® from American Express
+Best for Uber Eats: American Express Platinum Card®

-Here’s why: The Platinum Card® from American Express offers up to $200 in Uber Cash annually, good for Uber rides and Uber Eats orders when you add the card to your Uber account and use it for payment.
+Here’s why: The American Express Platinum Card® offers up to $200 in Uber Cash annually, good for Uber rides and Uber Eats orders when you add the card to your Uber account and use it for payment.

-As a premium travel card, it also provides access to world-class airport lounges, a $200 airline fee credit (enrollment required) and complimentary elite status at Hilton and Marriott hotels (enrollment required).
+As a premium travel card, it also provides access to world-class airport lounges.
+And when you enroll in both programs, you’ll be eligible to earn a $200 airline fee credit and receive complimentary Gold status at Hilton and Marriott hotels.